-Apple requires users to use app-specific passwords for all third party applications such as OnceHub.
-An app-specific password is a single-use password for your Apple ID that lets OnceHub securely access the information you store in your iCloud calendar.
-This access method enhances your security and privacy, and requires that you turn on Apple two-factor authentication or Apple two-step verification.
-Watch the video or read the instructions below.
+Apple requires iCloud Users to use app-specific passwords for all third-party applications such as OnceHub.
+An app-specific password is a single-use password for your Apple ID that lets OnceHub securely access the information you store in your iCloud Calendar.
+This access method requires that you turn on Apple two-factor authentication or Apple two-step verification.

 - Sign in to your Apple ID account page.

-- Turn on Apple two-factor authentication if it is not on already.
-On older devices use Apple two-step verification instead.
+- In the Security section, turn on Apple two-factor authentication if it is not on already.
+On older devices, use Apple two-step verification instead.